spreadshirt/SpreadKit/Introduction.md

 Optionally, it is possible to specify an appearance used for loading the image resource.
 This is needed, when you get a product image for a product with customizable color (appearance).
 In that case, you can use the `loadImageForResource:withSize:andAppearanceId:completion:` method of `SPImageLoader`.

-### Creating and updating Objects
+### Creating, updating and deleting Objects

-Just like getting objects, you can also create und update them.
-This is done via the `post` and `put` methods of `SPClient`.
+Just like getting objects, you can also create, update und delete them.
+This is done via the `post`, `put` and `delete` methods of `SPClient`.
+Note that for most operations that change objects, you need a properly configured [API key](https://developer.spreadshirt.net).

 For creating a new object, just use the `post` method, for example for a design: